 Listen.
 We know you’re looking for the truth, but the internet is big and full of misinformation.
 So let’s bust some common avocado myths to help you clear the air.

-While this sounds like a neat trick, it simply isn’t true.
-Over time, guacamole exposed to air will oxidize and turn brown, as will any cut avocado.
-A squeeze of lime will help if you need to keep your guacamole for a little while, but for a longer wait, pour a small amount of water or milk on top of your guac — just enough to cover the surface — and keep it in the refrigerator.
+Sure, this sounds like a neat party trick.
+But sadly, it isn’t true.
+Over time, guacamole exposed to air will oxidize and turn brown.
+The same goes for cut avocados.
+A squeeze of lime will help if you need to keep your guacamole for a little while.
+But for a longer wait, pour a small amount of water or milk on top of your guac — just enough to cover the surface — and keep it in the refrigerator.
 When you’re ready to eat it, pour off the liquid and serve.
-Here’s a video that shows how it’s done.
+Trust us; it works!

-This one is just absolutely untrue.
-Avocados are actually a good source of dietary fiber, which aids digestion.
-Eating one serving of avocado (a third of a medium fruit) will give you 3 grams of dietary fiber.
-That’s 11 percent of the recommended daily intake, so eating avocados on a regular basis can be a good way to help make sure everything keeps moving as it should.
+Avocados are actually a good source of dietary fiber, your digestive system’s best friend.
+Eating one serving of avocado (a third of a medium fruit) will give you 3 grams of dietary fiber — 11% of the recommended daily intake.
+Bottom line: Eating avocados on a regular basis can be a good way to help keep things moving along.

 Compared with other fruits, avocados do contain a lot of fat, but that doesn’t mean they’re “fattening.”
 When it comes to avocados, “fat” is a GOOD word.
 That’s because the vast majority of fat in avocados is good fat, which helps increase the intake of dietary fat without raising bad cholesterol levels.
 If anything, you should add more avocados to your daily food routine.

 The good fats in avocado help the body absorb certain nutrients, like vitamins A, D, E, and K. Avocados provide 6 grams of unsaturated fat per serving (50g), plus nearly 20 vitamins, minerals, and nutrients.
 That’s a lot of goodness!
 If that’s not super, we don’t know what is.